ldulski/cs7026-group7/notes.md

 - Added base files for HTML, CSS, and JS
 - Added a seperate CSS file for colors to be switched with light/dark mode toggle
+- Added a gitignore file, preventing certain files from uploading when push changes